luser-dr00g/inca/README3.md

 As a new side-angle/distraction, I've discovered how to access the graphics characters in xterm.
 So the new version will also include an extended alphabet and a more powerful line-editor.

+The basics of the extended character set is implemented.
+Switch to the alternate characters with ctrl-N `^N` and back to normal with ctrl-O `^O`.
+There is one function available fromthe extended set: plusminus.
+Monadic plusminus performs a negation of the argument.
+Dyadic plus minus creates an array and returns both the sum and difference of the left and right arguments.

+There is a third set of characters available that I may incorporate into inca's alternate set.
+But I intend inca to maintain only 2 input modes.
+So the third set will only be a bank to draw from, not the basis of its own defined set.